 To find a thought leader, you need to go where they are.
 Social media is a brilliant tool for this as just by typing in related hashtags you can find profiles who post about your niche a lot.
 You can also look on platforms like Medium, an oft-used place for thought leaders who don’t have a company or platform in the industry to share their thoughts but still have a lot of good ideas.

-The only problem with attracting thought leaders is that they may be skeptical of your prospects and may prefer to see some results before working with you.
+The only problem with attracting thought leaders is that they may be skeptical of your prospects.
+They may prefer to see some results before working with you.

-In this case, look for people who believe in you, although they may not have a huge knowledge in your industry.
-These people, whether they are former coworkers or family members, may be more likely to support your vision and work alongside you although you have a lack of funding.
+In this case, look for people who believe in you.
+It’s not important whether they have extensive knowledge in your industry.
+These believers, whether they are former coworkers or family members, may be more likely to support your vision and work alongside you.

 Offer New Hires Equity

-Getting a potential new hire into the interview in the room is the difficult part and if you’ve successfully done that, then you’re super close to hiring them.
+Getting a potential new hire into the interview in the room is the difficult part.
+If you’ve successfully done that, then you’re super close to hiring them.
 However, the challenge isn’t done yet.

 There’s still the big question of salary.
 You may be offering a tiny fraction of what they could get by taking their skills to Google, Apple, or any other major firms.
 In the absence of a big salary, you could offer them equity, giving them shares so that they’ll be able to cash in on success if the company goes public or if it’s purchased by a bigger company.